 As it stands, the traditional state pension is failing, and more people are looking for alternative ways to invest their capital.
 Many are turning to peer to peer property investments as a way to invest their pensions and earn profitable, consistent returns.
 The reason why is simple: property for a long time now, has proven to be an effective way of supplementing pension funds.
 It’s a comparatively stable asset when compared to the likes of stocks and shares and with the ever-increasing demand for property in the UK, rental and purchase prices are only ever on the rise.

 For years, UK investors have invested their pensions into property through a combination of collective funds, unit trusts and investment trusts.
 Investments like these allow a portion of your pension to be invested across hundreds of properties on behalf of an insurance company or platform provider.
 These days, there’s a growing trend to operate in a similar manner but on a much smaller scale.
-This is where peer to peer lending and The SIPP come in to play.
+This is where taking control of your pension via peer to peer lending and SIPPs comes in to play.

 Capital is at risk and rates are not guaranteed.
 Withdrawals may be restricted due to illiquidity.
 Investments are not covered by the Financial Services Compensation Scheme (FSCS).
 Please read our full risk warning.